 VH6 House by Idee Architects Vietnam

-Designed in 2017 by Idee Architects Vietnam, this inspiring multistory residence is located in Hanoi, Vietnam.
+VH6 House designed in 2017 by Idee Architects Vietnam, is an inspiring multi-story residence located in Hanoi, Vietnam.

 Photography by Trieu Chien